Inō Tadataka: Expeditions

 The results of the first survey, paid for almost entirely by Inō's own funds, helped the shogunal government understand the significance of the work.
 For this reason, starting with the second expedition (departing Edo in the summer of 1801) he received more support, and the route was more ambitious, covering most of the eastern seaboard from just south of Edo to the far northern tip of Honshū, and then the interior portion on the return trip.
 This expedition lasted approximately six months and covered 3,122 km.

 After the second survey, more and more trust was put in Inō's endeavor.
 By the fifth expedition, there were 19 people involved, they covered almost 7,000 km.
 On the 8th expedition they covered over 13,000 km in 914 days, most of it in Kyūshū.
 By this time Inō was 70 years old, which was decades older than the average lifespan at that time.

 In addition to his maps, Inō produced scholarly works on surveying and mathematics, including Chikyū sokuenjutsu mondō and Kyūkatsuen hassenhō.

 Commemoration

 In November 1995 the Japanese government issued a commemorative 80 yen postage stamp, showing Inō's portrait and a section of his map of Edo.

 Most of the complete copies of the atlas have been lost or destroyed (often by fire), although a mostly-complete copy of the large-scale map was discovered in the collection of the U.S. Library of Congress in 2001.

-After his death, Inō was one of 37 people honored at the Hokkaidō Shrine as kami associated with the pioneering efforts of the Japanese government to settle and develop Hokkaidō.
+After his death, Inō was one of 37 people honored at the Hokkaidō Shrine as kami associated with the pioneering efforts of the Japanese government to settle and develop Hokkaido.

-Inō Tadataka's grave is located at the temple of Genkū-ji Taitō-ku, Tokyo.
+Inō Tadataka's grave is located at the temple of Genkū-ji in Taitō-ku, Tokyo.
 The grave was designated a National Historic Site in 1928.